 This launch is being enabled through the dedication and hard work of so many, and we at Virgin Orbit are so very honored to be playing a part in it.'

-Squadron Leader Mathew Stannard, Chief Pilot, Virgin Orbit, who will pilot the plane that is set to launch the rocket, said:
+Squadron Leader Mathew Stannard, Chief Pilot, Virgin Orbit, who pilotted the plane that was set to launch the rocket, said:

 'I’m really excited to be here.
 Normally rockets are a business – we build it, we ship it, we get it ready, and we launch it.
 So, to actually have a model one here to show people is really cool.
 Most people come up to you and ask, ‘Is this something you’re doing in five years' time?’, but no, we’re weeks away from launch now.'